Come (album): Music and lyrics

+Lyrically, the album depicts overt and sexual themes through tracks like "Come" and "Pheromone", accompanied by a light touch of seduction on "Space".
+The song "Papa" also touches on child abuse and neglect.
+"Race" is reminiscent to Prince's predecessor, Diamonds and Pearls (1991), with "pointed social commentary that aims to unify us all under one race rather than segregate".

+"Come" continues to blend hip-hop through tracks like "Loose!" and "Race".
+It also shares stripped back moments on the record like "Dark".
+The album also incorporates other elements of pop, R&B, and funk.

 Album cover

 The album cover photo was taken in front of the Sagrada Família in Barcelona.
 Outtakes from the photoshoot were included in the 1994 book Prince Presents: The Sacrifice of Victor.
 The cover also proclaims "Prince: 1958–1993", indicating that the "Prince" identity had symbolically died in 1993 and had been reborn under the new Love Symbol alias.

 Post-release and reception

 Upon release, Come received little support from Prince, who derided the album as "old material", despite the fact that many of the tracks had been recorded during the same sessions that produced The Gold Experience.
 Since Prince placed the more up-tempo and commercial material from these sessions on The Gold Experience, the overall tone of Come is somewhat dark and experimental in nature.
 Despite Prince's apparent marketing neglect, Come performed moderately well, reaching number 15 in the United States, going gold and receiving heavy R&B airplay with the single "Letitgo".
 In the United Kingdom, the album was a huge hit, debuting at number 1.
 Prince also released two maxi singles in support of the album.

 In 1993, a funkier instrumental version of the song "Pheromone" was used as the theme music for the BET music video program Video LP.